handzlikchris/Unity.MissingUnityEvents/README.md

 ## Approach
 Tool uses `IL Weaving` and will add specified `Events` directly to Unity DLLs, both for `Editor` and `Builds`.
 These are standard events, nothing different from writing them out by hand.
 Usage and performance will be in line with what you'd expect from manually created events.

 > **Since DLL IL code is modified you want to check with your Unity License if that's allowed.
-Tool and docs are provided for educational purposes.**
+Tool and docs are provided for educational purposes.
+Tool can be found at https://github.com/handzlikchris/AddingEventsToCompiled3rdPartyLibrary**

 ## Usage